 A collaboration between not more than two universities is allowed, especially where one school may not offer a curriculum in a specific technical area needed to successfully conduct the project.
 The resulting team may only submit one Phase I design report.
 Also, the travel grant will still be limited to five (5) students and one (1) supervisor.
 Note: Any differences with intellectual property ownership between the two schools must be settled by the teams and shall not involve DSATS.

-Students shall register their team not later than 15 October using the registration form on the Drillbotics website .
-Please indicate the challenge (Well Control or 3D Steering) that the team will be participating in.
-Any changes to the team members or university supervisor over the course of the competition should be reported in the monthly reports.
+Students shall register their team not later than 15 October using the registration form on the Drillbotics website https://drillbotics.com/guidelines/.
+Please indicate the challenge (Well Control or 2D or 3D Steering) that the team will be participating in.

 Safety